codeforboston/cfb-hack-night-form-fill/README.md

 Since the Meetup.com API requires OAuth2.0, you will need to generate credentials to connect.
 You can do this by starting the server with `npm run server` and going to http://localhost:3000/auth (update port/host as needed).
 It should present you with a web dialog asking you to authorize the script.
 Once you give permission, it should tell you that everything went well and you can close the tab (if everything succeeded--make sure to set up your Meetup API client ID and secret first).

-Once you've generated credentials, you shouldn't need to do it again--credentials are stored in a JSON file (not the most secure method, but no less secure than storing an API key in plaintext), including a refresh token that the app should be able to use to update credentials without user intervention.
+Once you've generated credentials, you shouldn't need to do it again--take the key in the log and write the credentials as `MEETUP_REFRESHTOKEN` config variable, including a refresh token that the app should be able to use to update credentials without user intervention.

 ## Running